BraviNoname/Bravi/Bravifanfic/th16/README.md

 As she wanted to buy some time for Noname, she made sure they can't escape.
 She then forcefully fought them through her current new form, making them visiting the seasonal places of their memories, and they lost because of her book acting like Okina's door ability to steal their powers and once the protagonists were forced to give up, they were sent back to their respective places.

 Afterwards, she felt satisfied but sorry, but Reimu and Marisa enjoyed this battle and forgave her as she could win for once.
 They also noticed how her appearance changed after their fight, like her fore hair being different, where she doesn't use Okina's seasonal or any strong magic anymore, and these haircolors are only a remnant of what she looked like before Xehanort got sealed off from Noname.
 If she abuses a powerful magic, this might influe even more on her appearance like it did here, but it's temporary (see the probably future th17 mod).
 This kind of appearance change has already been seen in a previous fight of a previous incident where she looked a bit older when she gathered enough light magic.
 The protagonists still wanted to know what has truly become of Noname.
 Nonamé showed a door to their basement instead of the cavern they ended up in.
-They just took the border between seasons as they assume he will use the powers that god sage uses.
+They just took the border between seasons as they assume he will use the powers that god sage uses, that god sage which Aya seems intrigued on how these two got her powers.

 Ex Stage :